I’m a Postdoctoral Fellow in the Microbiome Manipulation Lab at The University of Toronto Scarborough.

-My PhD research focuses on using the kiwifruit pathogen Pseudomonas syringae pv. actinidiae to understand how plant pathogens evolve during incursions.
-I’m examining effector requirements, redundancies, and repertoire refinement across different kiwifruit hosts, using complementary approaches of orchard-based genome biosurveillance and effector knockout strain competition!
+My doctoral research used the kiwifruit pathogen Pseudomonas syringae pv. actinidiae to understand how plant pathogens evolve during incursions.
+Using this horticulturally-relevant pathosystem, we examined effector requirements, redundancies, and repertoire refinement across susceptible, tolerant, and resistant hosts.

 MSc in Biological Sciences, 2020